Kitware/vtk-js/BREAKING_CHANGES.md

+## From 31.x to 32

+- **vtkMapper**: remove `mapScalarsToTexture` from the public API.
+The function becomes protected and its API changes.
+This shouldn't cause any issue in most cases.

+## From 30.x to 31

+- **Picking**: write to depth buffer for translucent pass when picking.
+This change fixes a picking issue with multiple translucent actors overlaid on top of each other.
+The hardware selector would just register the propID of the last rendered prop.
+This was because we explicitly turn off writing to the depth buffer when rendering translucent props as OIT doesn't need it.
+This change enables writing to the depth buffer when picking in the translucent pass.
+Applications relying on picked propID would see a difference in the IDs returned by the hardware selector.

 ## From 29.x to 30

 - **ResliceCursorWidget.interactionEvent**: no longer pass an object of `{computeFocalPointOffset, canUpdateFocalPoint}` but simply the type of the handle that triggers the event (e.g. `InteractionMethodsName.RotateLine`).
 The removed values can easily be recomputed by the consumers of the event by checking the type of the handle.
 Regarding `computeFocalPointOffset`, it is no longer advised to compute focal point offset for each interaction, instead observing `startInteraction()` should be considered (see ResliceCursorWidget example).